How to File for Joint Custody in Arizona

 Generally, joint custody refers to “joint legal custody,” which means that both parents have a legal right to make decisions for the child, including matters of education, medical care, religion, and personal care.

-Joint custody can also mean “joint physical custody,” which refers to the actual parenting time that each spouse has.
+Joint custody can also mean “joint physical custody,” which refers to the actual parenting time that each spouse has with their child.
+For example, a child may spend weekdays with one parent and then spend weekends with the other.
 It’s important to note that an agreement can include joint legal custody but not joint physical custody.

 Agreeing to a Parenting Plan